aws-samples/aws-control-tower-controls-terraform/README.md

 ## Goal

 This pattern describes how to use AWS Control Tower controls, HashiCorp Terraform, and infrastructure as code (IaC) to implement and administer preventive, detective, and proactive security controls.
-A control (also known as a guardrail) is a high-level rule that provides ongoing governance for your overall AWS Control Tower environment.
+A [control](https://docs.aws.amazon.com/controltower/latest/userguide/controls.html) (also known as a guardrail) is a high-level rule that provides ongoing governance for your overall AWS Control Tower environment.
 For example, you can use controls to require logging for your AWS accounts and then configure automatic notifications if specific security-related events occur.

 AWS Control Tower helps you implement preventive, detective, and proactive controls that govern your AWS resources and monitor compliance across multiple AWS accounts.
 Each control enforces a single rule.
 In this pattern, you use a provided IaC template to specify which controls you want to deploy in your environment.

-AWS Control Tower controls apply to an entire organizational unit (OU), and the control affects every AWS account within the OU.
+AWS Control Tower controls apply to an entire [organizational unit (OU)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#organizationalunit), and the control affects every AWS account within the OU.
 Therefore, when users perform any action in any account in your landing zone, the action is subject to the controls that govern the OU.

 Implementing AWS Control Tower controls helps establish a strong security foundation for your AWS landing zone.
 By using this pattern to deploy the controls as IaC through Terraform, you can standardize the controls in your landing zone and more efficiently deploy and manage them.

-### Target Audience
+### Intended Audience

 This pattern is recommended for users who have experience with AWS Control Tower, Terraform, and AWS Organizations.

-## Prerequisites and limitations
+## Prerequisites and Limitations

 ### Prerequisites

 - Active AWS accounts managed as an organization in AWS Organizations and an AWS Control Tower landing zone.
-For instructions, see [Create an account structure](https://www.wellarchitectedlabs.com/cost/100_labs/100_1_aws_account_setup/2_account_structure/) (AWS Well-Architected Labs).
+For instructions, see [Getting started](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html) in the AWS Control Tower documentation.

 - AWS Command Line Interface (AWS CLI), [installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).